Boxing at the 2020 Summer Olympics – Women's flyweight

 The women's flyweight boxing event at the 2020 Summer Olympics took place between 25 July and 7 August 2021 at the Ryōgoku Kokugikan.
 26 boxers from 26 nations competed.

 Background

-This will be the 3rd appearance of the women's flyweight event.
+This was the 3rd appearance of the women's flyweight event.
 The event has been held every Summer Games since the introduction of women's boxing in 2012.
 It has been at the 48–51 kg range each appearance.

-Reigning World Champion Liliya Aetbaeva of Russia has not qualified for the Games, but bantamweight World Champion Huang Hsiao-wen has dropped down to this weight class and qualified for the Games.
+Reigning World Champion Liliya Aetbaeva of Russia had not qualified for the Games, but bantamweight World Champion Huang Hsiao-wen had dropped down to this weight class and qualified for the Games.
 The 2016 Olympic champion, Nicola Adams of Great Britain, turned professional and did not attempt to qualify.

 Qualification

 A National Olympic Committee (NOC) could enter only 1 qualified boxer in the weight class.
 There were 25 quota places available for the women's flyweight, allocated as follows: